 Probiotics for Acne ✅

 Acne is closely linked to diet and food choices.
 Being depressed, anxious, or stressed can cause you to make poor dietary choices.
-The administration of probiotics can help reduce inflammation and improve mood.
+Some studies have reported benefits when taking probiotics for acne.
+However, there are no high powered studies at this time.
+Probiotics may help acne by reducing inflammation and improving mood.
 For more information read our article on diet and acne.

 Probiotics for Mood – Anxiety and Stress ✅